Polish Center for Holocaust Research: Reception

-Kornelia Kończal writes that "[the Center] has produced an impressive body of innovative studies dealing with the history of the Second World War in Poland.
+Writing in the European Review, Kornelia Kończal has said that "[the Centre] has produced an impressive body of innovative studies dealing with the history of the Second World War in Poland.
 Most of the studies have been highly appreciated by the international academic community and largely ignored by the Polish readership."
-Michael Whine stated that "its scholars have completely rewritten the historiography of the destruction of Polish Jewry" and that the center had been attacked by "Poland’s nationalist government, which does not look kindly on the scholars who have exposed many examples of local cooperation with the Germans in the destruction and despoliation of Polish Jews".
-German historian Dieter Pohl described the center as eminent and praised its "most innovative historiography".
+Michael Whine stated that "its scholars have completely rewritten the historiography of the destruction of Polish Jewry" and that the centre had been attacked by "Poland’s nationalist government, which does not look kindly on the scholars who have exposed many examples of local cooperation with the Germans in the destruction and despoliation of Polish Jews".
+German historian Dieter Pohl described the centre as eminent and praised its "most innovative historiography".

-Marta Kurkowska-Budzan and Marcin Stasiak state that the center's work has "contributed vastly to World War II historiography" but has had less of an impact on the methodology of contemporary Polish history in general.
-Historian Havi Dreifuss states that the center's researchers "demonstrate that treachery and harm to Jews—due to a variety of motives—existed throughout occupied Poland, for long years and on a large geographical scale.
+Marta Kurkowska-Budzan and Marcin Stasiak state that the centre's work has "contributed vastly to World War II historiography" but has had less of an impact on the methodology of contemporary Polish history in general.
+Historian Havi Dreifuss states that the centre's researchers "demonstrate that treachery and harm to Jews—due to a variety of motives—existed throughout occupied Poland, for long years and on a large geographical scale.
 A whole new set of questions are opened by the perception that among the Jews who tried to flee, most of the victims fell due to considerable Polish involvement—whether by apprehension and extradition to the Germans, or by outright murder—and not merely because of German traps."

 David Engel criticizes what he called the self-assumed "national mission" to help the Polish people confront some of their alleged atrocious deeds and become "more mature", in lieu of their "whining self-image of victims".
 Engel writes that that is not the role of historians, who rather should pursue objective, scholarly research in the interest of broad academic and international discourse.